matt-newman/ubiquitous-funicular/README.md

 I want to see relevant commitments.
 ```

 Sample data is provided in `data.csv`.

 How you visualise the data is up to you, but we include some wireframes just in case you want some guidance:
 ![Investors Listing](./wireframe-investors.png) ![Commitments Breakdown](./wireframe-investor-commitments.png)

 Note: Assume a sole currency of GBP, and ignore any authentication needs.

 ## Technical Requirements

 The solution is completely open but some technical specifications need to be met:

-1. You must use a real database and model the entities accordingly.
-We recommend `SQLite` so that you can include the database with your code.
+1. Data Layer: You must use a relational database and model the entities accordingly.
+We recommend `SQLite` so that you can include the database as a file with your code.

-2. Data must be aggregated/calculated on an API service written in Python or C#
+2. Backend Service: Data must be served to the consumers via an API service.

-3. Your API must be consumed by a web application using React/Typescript
+3. Webapp: A web application should consume and visualize the data from your api.

-Note, these are the technologies we use day to day.
+Note: You are free to use any language and frameworks.
+Out tech stack consists of: React micro frontends (newer ones with typescript, older ones without), Python micro services (some using REST/FastAPI others using GQL/Strawberry), and .NET (C#) for our legacy services.
+Bonus if you use any of these.

 ## Submitting your solution